Zilai-WANG/CS-C247/Project/README.md

 * `res.py`: residual CNN
 * `models.py`: model impl for RNN, LSTM, optimized archiectures with Attention
 * `utils.py`, `solver.py`: utils and supported tool files for the project
-* `main.ipynb`: test notebook for data loader and processing
+* `main.ipynb`: test notebook for data loader and processing； also for executing the LSTM models,GRU models, and RasCNN model